fpcorso/data-blog/content/2021-07-26-creating-your-first-python-script-in-aws-lambda.md

 INSERT SCREENSHOT

-On the next screen, use the "Author from scratch" option.
+Use the "Author from scratch" option.
 Name your function anything you want.
 For the runtime, select a version of Python.

+If this function was interacting with other parts of the AWS ecosystem, we'd want to set up permissions or an AWS role.
+But, for this example, we can keep the defaults.

+Next, click the final "Create function" button.

+Once created, you will be taken to the function's overview and code.
+Here you can review any triggers or layers attached to the function.
+For this one, we will not be using these.

+Scroll down to the code section and open the default lambda_function.py file.
+Copy and paste our basic Python code from above into the file.

+INSERT SCREENSHOT

+Next, scroll down to the "Runtime settings" section.
+We want to edit the "Handler" field.
+This is how Python will try to import your function.
+So, it should be the file name followed by the function name.
+In this case, it should be updated to `lambda_function.handler` because we kept the default file but used our function called handler.
+Of course, we could have just used the same name but then you wouldn't have been able to learn about this part .

 1. Setting up function
 2. Setting handler
 3. Uploading code